AI-Application-and-Integration-Lab/UP-NAS/README.md

-# UP-NAS
+# [CVPRW 24] UP-NAS: Unified Proxy for Neural Architecture Search

-[CVPRW 24] UP-NAS: Unified Proxy for Neural Architecture Search
+Our code will be released soon.